 After attack on Roots of Peace house in Kabul, Heidi Kuhn prays for an angel of healing

-Afghan national security forces leave the scene of an attack on an election office in Kabul.
-After two suicide bombers blew themselves up, security forces engaged in a gun battle for hours with three remaining militants until killing them all.
+In this file photo from March 2014, Afghan national security forces leave the scene of an attack on an election office in Kabul.

 NOVATO, Calif. — Dressed in a black skirt and black blouse, Roots of Peace founder and CEO Heidi Kuhn stood in the middle of her downtown San Rafael office on Friday, gazing out floor-to-ceiling windows at Mission San Rafael Arcángel glowing in the afternoon sunlight like a beacon of faith and hope.